 Speaking of flawless skin, the secret behind it is undoubtedly skin care tips, based on skin types.
 The best skin care routine is one where you pay close attention to what your skin needs and use the best skin care products accordingly.
 Basically, a skin care routine that’s tailored for you.

-But before we head to the daily skin care regimen for each skin type, you need to know what your skin type is.
+Before we head to the daily skin care regimen for each skin type, you need to know what your skin type is.
 Here are the methods to identify your skin type.